content-left-bg.png

 Responsibilities

-State Schools Division
+Schools and Student Support Division

 Mature age student

-• Inform the principal of the mature age state school of any change of name and/or address.
+• Inform the principal of the mature age state school of any change of name and/or address

-• Disclose any changes to criminal history to the principal by completing the Mature age student criminal history change notice form before next attending the school or participating in the school’s educational program.
+• Disclose any changes to criminal history to the principal by completing the Mature age student criminal history change notice before next attending the school or participating in the school’s educational program.

 Process